-How has your Knox experience made an impact on your career?
+How has your Knox experience had an impact on your career?

 Describe a memorable class, experience, or professor and the impact on you.

 I had lots of fantastic teachers at Knox.
 I remember amazing discussions in Lori Schroeder's classes, where we really read Shakespeare carefully for the first time.
 I remember Professor Rob Smith introducing us to writers I still think of as favorites: Poe, Whitman, Hawthorne, and Hemingway.
 Most of all I remember those evening fiction workshops with Robin Metz.
 They would start at 7:30 and routinely end around 12:30 or 1.